vertigo-dk/BlackLED/README.md

-# BlackLED  - Panama edition
+# BlackLED  - Tree.0 edition
 Software for the BlackLED controller -> branch for the Panama Night club

 ## Introduction